centreon/centreon-documentation/en/graph-views/upgrade.md

 **When you're upgrading to a new major or minor version (i.e:A.B.x with A or B that changes) you need to contact our Support service to retrieve the new repository**.

+### Update the RPM signing key

+For security reasons, the keys used to sign Centreon RPMs are rotated regularly.
+The last change occurred on October 14, 2021.
+When upgrading from an older version, you need to go through the [key rotation procedure](../security/key-rotation.html#existing-installation), to remove the old key and install the new one.

 ## Step 1: Centreon MAP server